unChaz/sci-fi-5e/srd/classes/cybernetic.md

 #### Mystic Arcanum

-At 11th level, your patron bestows upon you a tek secret called an arcanum.
+At 11th level, your muse bestows upon you a tek secret called an arcanum.
 Choose one 6th- level tek skill from the cybernetic tek skill list as this arcanum.

 You can cast your arcanum tek skill once without expending a tek skill slot.
 You must finish a long rest before you can do so again.

 At higher levels, you gain more cybernetic tek skills of your choice that can be cast in this way: one 7th- level tek skill at 13th level, one 8th-level tek skill at 15th level, and one 9th-level tek skill at 17th level.
 You regain all uses of your Mystic Arcanum when you finish a long rest.

-#### Eldritch Master
+#### Muse Master

-At 20th level, you can draw on your inner reserve of mystical power while entreating your patron to regain expended tek skill slots.
-You can spend 1 minute entreating your patron for aid to regain all your expended tek skill slots from your Link Tek feature.
+At 20th level, you can draw on your reserve of tak power while entreating your muse to regain expended tek skill slots.
+You can spend 1 minute entreating your muse for aid to regain all your expended tek skill slots from your Link Tek feature.
 Once you regain tek skill slots with this feature, you must finish a long rest before you can do so again.

-#### Eldritch Invocations
+#### Nanotech Modules

-If an eldritch invocation has prerequisites, you must meet them to learn it.
-You can learn the invocation at the same time that you meet its prerequisites.
+If a nanotech module has prerequisites, you must meet them to learn it.
+You can learn the module at the same time that you meet its prerequisites.
 A level prerequisite refers to your level in this class.

 ##### Agonizing Blast

-*Prerequisite:* eldritch blast *cantrip*
+*Prerequisite:* nanotech blast *cantrip*

-When you cast *eldritch blast*, add your Charisma modifier to the damage it deals on a hit.
+When you cast *nanotech blast*, add your Charisma modifier to the damage it deals on a hit.

 ##### Armor of Shadows